nuclearkode/portfolio-template/README.md

-# Jordan Mitchell · Engineering Portfolio
+# Ahmed · Engineering Portfolio

 This project is a bespoke portfolio for a principal platform engineer.
 It pairs Astro’s content collections with handcrafted layouts to showcase large-scale engineering programs,